nicolapor/nicolapor/README.md

 -------
 ![](https://komarev.com/ghpvc/?username=nicolapor&color=0e75b6)

-### Software Engineer JR {👨🏽‍💻}
+### Industrial Engineer - Data Analyst {👨🏽‍💻}

-I  am  an  industrial  engineer  and  a  systems  engineering  student.
-I  am currently looking for a job where I can perform my skills and knowledge acquired towards an organization in programming languages such as Python and Java.

-I always seek to work as a team, cooperating with my colleagues supporting us in the best way possible, with great satisfaction in teach and learn.
+Data analyst, graduated in Industrial Engineering with complementary studies in Systems Engineering.
+Passionate about the world of data, I have trained as a Data Analyst at the prestigious Le Wagon Bootcamp and I am currently expanding my knowledge in Data Science at Digital House.
+I have specialized in the use of technological tools for effective data manipulation.
+I possess strong skills in Python, Pandas, SQL, Excel, and Power BI, focused on data cleaning, analysis, and visualization.

 -------